Childbirth and Child-Raising Programs for Working Mothers and Fathers

 ●• Shifting to light work duties

-If you have trouble working while standing up or carrying heavy objects while pregnant, you can request that your duties be switched to other lighter tasks.
+During pregnancy, you can request that your duties be switched to other lighter tasks.

 ●Employment Restrictions on Hazardous and Harmful Work: